|

 Setting the offset to signals

 The offset feature is a correction factor for signals.
-For example, Skin temperature, Total running time, and Total number
+For example, Skin temperature, Total running time, and Total number of start signals.

 Note: This feature is available only for Smart Sensors.